Spring 2017 Events:

 Wednesday, March 15th at 4pm

 Dan Hirshberg, Ph.D. is Assistant Professor of Religion at the University of Mary Washington.
 Specializing in the popular narrative of Tibet’s conversion to Buddhism and the attendant apotheosis of its protagonist, he published his first book, Remembering the Lotus-Born: Padmasambhava in the History of Tibet’s Golden Age, in October 2016.
-This event is co-sponsored by the East Asia Center.
+This event is co-sponsored by the East Asia Center and the Buddhist Studies Group.